taocpp/PEGTL/doc/Rule-Reference.md

 * Performs a nested parsing run with rule `R` on the extracted object.
 * The extracted object must be suited to construct a `view_input`.
+* Consumes 1 object from the outer input when the nested parsing run succeeds.

 ###### `not_one< M, U... >`

 * Succeeds when the input contains at least 1 object, and:
 * The object extracted from the next input object is **not** one of the values `U...`.
-* Consumes N objects on success.
+* Consumes 1 object on success.

 ###### `not_range< M, U, V >`